p-well/pubs_search/README.md

 # Usage

-To execute the script use the following command in CLI: ```python bars.py``` You need to except some delays when running script due to the connection and server response.
+To execute the script use the following command in CLI: ```python bars.py``` You need to expect some delays when running script due to the connection and server response.

 To find the nearest bar your have to enter your GPS coordinates: latitude and longitude respectively.